a-da/interceptoraptor/docs/why_not_vcrpy.rst

     Its log too much or nothing, there is not truncate the logs.

 2. Multi-threading/parallel
     Just does not work.
-In "interceptorator" we make sure about this by storing into threadsafe storage env 'sqllite'.
+In "interceptorator" we make sure about this by storing into threadsafe storage env 'sqlite'.

 3. A blotted yaml dump
     It takes time to load entire yaml if is too big.
 There is no option to extract just one item.